 - EDN 362 Middle School/Secondary Reading in the Content Area

 - EDN 375 Middle School and Secondary General Methods

 - EDN 376 Integrating Technology into Teaching and Learning

 - SPE 260 Psychology of the Exceptional Individual

-A secondary education major must be combined with a content area major in one of the following majors: biology, chemistry, math, English, history, music (performing arts), or PE.
+A secondary education major must be combined with a content area major in one of the following majors: biology, English, history, math, music (performing arts), or PE.
 A special education with a secondary education degree requires extra semesters because of the requirement of a full content major, as well, resulting in a triple major.

 Earn a double major in 4 years.
 Earn a major in education and in your area of interest.

 Mount Marty Teacher Education Club—Students majoring in education have the opportunity to participate in the Teacher Education Club.
 Members meet monthly to plan service projects for students and families of the local community.
 Through this service, Education Club members grow professionally, creating networks to assist them in their future as educators.

 South Dakota Education Association/National Education Association-Student Program—Students join the state education organization which provides professional growth opportunities through newsletters, current research, and networking.
 SDEA-SP also provides liability insurance to teacher candidates.